 Methods of producing anesthesia, general and local, will be fully taught by lectures and quizzes and by practical demonstrations in Laboratory and Clinics.

 HYGIENE

-Students in the Dental Department will have the option of attending the courses in Hygiene given in the Medical Department but will not be examined in this branch.
+Students in the Dental Department will have the option of attending the courses in Hygiene given in the School of Medicine but will not be examined in this branch. -24- "